EdLoth/3Tips/README.md

-# Layout das Telas do jogo "3Tips" ou "3dicas"
+# Layout das Telas do jogo "3Tips" ou "3dicas" :interrobang:

 This is a project created in React with support for Typescript
 <hr/>